 Welfare, health, and humane handling of the pigs is valued above all -- and yes, the pigs really do get belly rubs!

 Ordering is currently open for half and whole hogs.
 See the Order page for all the details!

 Our sheep were sourced from breeding stock developed by Janet McNally at Tamarack Lamb and Wool down the road in Hinckley.
 Janet is an long-time sheep grazer who thoughtfully bred Dorset and Ile de France sheep and selected only hearty ewes that performed well in a grass-only, pasture lambing system (meaning no barn, just like nature).

 These are meat breeds producing a medium sized, tender, delicious lamb.
-They also produce wool and we have plans to offer sheepskins and yarn in the near future.
+They also produce wool and we have plans to offer sheepskins, yarn, and batting in the near future.